 Diversity marketing caters to a diverse audience by modifying and integrating different marketing strategies, covering different aspects like cultural beliefs, outlooks, opinions, and other specific needs.

-Transactional marketing persuades customers to buy with shopping coupons, discounts, and huge events, improving the chances of sales.
+Transactional marketing persuades customers to buy with shopping coupons on postcards, discounts, and huge events, improving the chances of sales.